-These and other new rules and regulations could, among other things, further restrict the Fund's ability to engage in, or increase the cost to the Fund of, derivatives transactions, for example, by making some types of derivatives no longer available to the Fund or otherwise limiting liquidity.
+These and other rules and regulations could, among other things, further restrict the Fund's ability to engage in, or increase the cost to the Fund of, derivatives transactions, for example, by making some types of derivatives no longer available to the Fund or otherwise limiting liquidity.
 The implementation of the clearing requirement has increased the cost of derivatives transactions for the Fund, since the Fund has to pay fees to its Clearing Members and is typically required to post more margin for cleared derivatives than funds have historically posted for OTC derivatives.
 The cost of derivatives transactions could increase further as Clearing Members raise their fees to cover the cost of additional capital requirements and other regulatory changes applicable to the Clearing Members.
 While these rules and regulations and central clearing of some derivatives transactions are designed to reduce systemic risk (i.e. the risk that the interdependence of large derivatives dealers could cause them to suffer liquidity, solvency or other challenges simultaneously), there is no assurance that they will achieve that result.

-European Market Infrastructure Regulation: The Fund may enter into OTC derivative contracts.
-EMIR establishes certain requirements for OTC derivatives contracts including mandatory clearing obligations for certain classes of OTC derivatives and a margin posting obligation for OTC derivative contracts not subject to clearing, bilateral risk-management requirements and reporting requirements.
+European Market Infrastructure Regulation: The Fund may enter into OTC derivative contracts subject to compliance with EMIR, as amended, and any delegated or implementing regulations related thereto (the "EMIR Framework").
+The EMIR Framework establishes certain requirements for counterparties concluding OTC derivatives contracts, including reporting requirements, bilateral risk management requirements, but subject to certain conditions, mandatory clearing requirements for certain classes of OTC derivatives and a margin posting obligation for OTC derivatives contracts not subject to clearing.